Chichichkin/Sub-domain-analysis/README.md

 # Sub-domain-analysis
 Simple program on python for searching sub-domains and vulnerability analysis of them.
-Using nmap with extension vulners and findomain
+Using nmap with extension vulners and findomain.
+Work better on Linux.